Building Confidence as an Online Teacher and Facilitator

 - Common pitfalls and how to avoid them.

 I’ve been a teacher for over 35 years, and my students have included children, college students, and older adults.
-In recent years, I have taught several hundred people online and am excited to share what I’ve learned.
+In recent years, I have taught close to 1,000 people online and am excited to share what I’ve learned with you.

 Comments on my other online courses